hashicorp/terraform-website/README.md

 In your local checkout of this repo, Git submodules can be active or inactive.
 The first time you clone the repo, unless you have modified your git command defaults, the submodules will all default to being inactive, and their folders will be empty.
 To activate all submodules, run `git init submodule`.
 To activate only certain submodules, a path can be passed to the command as such: `git submodule init <PATH>`.
 To switch a submodule back to bring inactive `git submodule deinit <PATH>` can be used, though this is not typically necessary.

 Once you `init` a submodule, you usually need to run `git submodule update`, which will either do the initial checkout or update the working copy to the commit that `terraform-website` currently expects.
-Every time that changes are made to the upstream repo that the submodule represents, it will need to be updated as well.
+Every time changes are made to the upstream repo that the submodule represents, it will need to be updated as well.

 If a submodule shows up as "changed" in `git status` but you haven't done anything with it, it probably means that the upstream repo of a submodule was updated and you need to "pull" that update to point to the most recent commit.
 Run `git submodule update` to resolve this and you should see a clean `git status` return.
 Inactive submodules don't show up in `git status`.